What is an Aerospace Engineering or Operations Technician?

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Speaking: Talking to others to convey information effectively.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

-New jobs are being produced at a rate of 6.6% which is lower than average.
-The Bureau of Labor Statistics predicts 800 new jobs for Aerospace Engineering and Operations Technicians by 2026.
-There will be an estimated 1,100 positions for Aerospace Engineering or Operations Technician per year.
+In 2016, there was an estimated number of 12,100 jobs in the United States for Aerospace Engineering or Operations Technician.
+New jobs are being produced at a rate of 6.6% which is above the national average.
+The Bureau of Labor Statistics predicts 800 new jobs for Aerospace Engineering or Operations Technician by 2026.
+The BLS estimates 1,100 yearly job openings in this field.